 Over millennia, the simple torch has morphed from mere functionality to pure form—it’s grown from a simple source of light to a symbol of enlightenment and hope, and a reminder of the renewing power of fire.
 And whether it’s from father to son or Olympic runner to Olympic runner, the concept of “passing the torch” has long stood for the rite of passage, the carrying on of information or talent or responsibility.
 It is the quintessential moment in an apprentice’s practice, the seminal moment when the master hands over the proverbial keys to the shop.

 Five Finalist Teams will be called to New York City to present their ideas, but they won’t be on their own.
-Before they head into the pitch, they’ll fine-tune their work during an intensive work session with their mentor—a member of the New York Festivals World’s Best AdvertisingSM Executive Jury.
-Then they’ll have 10 minutes to sell it to a jury panel including members of The Project Solution team and more members of the Executive Jury.Enter Now
+Before they head into the pitch, they’ll fine-tune their work during an intensive work session with their mentor—a member of the New York Festivals World’s Best AdvertisingSM Jury.
+Then they’ll have 10 minutes to sell it to a jury panel including representatives from Today, I’m Brave and more members of the Executive Jury.Enter Now